-It is important that units are serviced regularly by a qualified technician, at least once every year or every 1000 hours of operation.
+On units with water cooled condensers, it is important that the unit be serviced regularly by a qualified technican, at least once every year or every 1000 hours of operation.

 Failure to observe this rule can lead to cancellation of the warranty and will clear LENNOX of whatever responsibility.